jc-datarchitect/architect_bullshit_generator/README.md

 ### 🔴 LEVEL 3 — Pritzker Jury Mode
 * The speculative territory transcends the material logic of radical indeterminacy.
 * The semiotic field interrogates the ontological limits of hyper-contextuality.
-* Infrastructural poetics is recontextualized through the epistemic condition of the systemic environment.
+* The post-material void transcends the material logic of non-linear spatiality.